Taiwan Gets Tough On Disinformation Suspected From China Ahead Of Elections

 And Hsu made a surprising proposition: to buy EyeCTV's Facebook admin rights, taking control of the content shared with its more than 420,000 followers.

 At first, the political satire program, reminiscent of The Daily Show, played along.
-"We jokingly asked for 1.4 billion Taiwan dollars [$46 million]," said show writer Sandra Ho — offering a number matching the population of China.
+"We jokingly asked for 1.4 billion Taiwan dollars [$46 million]," says show writer Sandra Ho — requesting a number that matches the population of China, she notes.

 EyeCTV didn't sell out in the end.
 Many in the Taiwanese media suspect the proposition and others like it are part of a Chinese state-backed influence campaign.
 Dozens of Facebook pages in Taiwan have become content mills for Chinese Communist Party propaganda.
 Taiwan is now the liberal democracy that receives the most disinformation spread by a foreign government, according to a May report from the University of Gothenburg in Sweden.